Disconnected Agreement in Networks Prone to Link Failures: Optimizing Link Use

 \begin{proof} Let us consider an arbitrary reliable path from $p$ to~$q$.
 Each link on this path is either active or passive.
 This is because once a passive link becomes active, then a message is sent trough it in each round, so a failure is immediately detected.
 A passive link is never activated only if it already connects two nodes in the same active connected component.
 An active link makes its endpoints belong to the same active connected component. \end{proof}

-The following Lemma~\ref{lem:OL-agreement} is analogous to Lemma~\ref{lem:early-stop-agreement} about algorithm \textsc{ES-Consensus}, which also uses sufficiently large messages to build a map approximating the network.
+The following Lemma~\ref{lem:OL-agreement} is analogous to Lemma~\ref{lem:early-stop-agreement} about algorithm \textsc{ES-Agreement}, which also uses sufficiently large messages to build a map approximating the network.
 We need it to show agreement.
-A proof may be structured similarly to that of Lemma~\ref{lem:early-stop-agreement}, we include a detailed argument for the sake of completeness.
+A proof could be structured similarly to that of Lemma~\ref{lem:early-stop-agreement}; we include a detailed argument for the sake of completeness.

 \begin{lemma} If a node~$p$ decides on \texttt{input}$_r$, another node~$q$ also decides, and nodes~$p$ and~$q$ are connected by a reliable path at a round when they have already decided, then $q$ has node~$r$ as settled in its snapshot at this round. \end{lemma}